ibm-wsc/ConfidentialComputingOnLinuxONE/docs/lab/cloud/lab3/createinstance.md

     <img src="../create030.png" width="801" height="504" />

 1. In the *Architecture* section, click the **IBM Z, LinuxONE** tile.
-In the *Hosting type* section, click the **Public** tile.
 At this point, a *Confidential Computing* toggle should appear.
 Click it to select it.
 Then, ensure that you select the correct *Zone*- that is, the one for whch you created a subnet earlier (assuming you followed the lab instructions and created only one subnet).
 You are not finished filling out this screen yet, but see the below screen snippet for hints:

     <img src="../create040.png" width="846" height="842" />

 1. Give your instance a name in the *Name* field in the *Details* section.
 We chose *lab-was-hpvs-lab3* in the screen shot below.
-Then, it is very important to select the *Version* that ends in "*-11*"- you may have to select the field, then hover over the second entry to confirm that *ibm-hyper-protect-container-runtime-1-0-s390x-11* is selected.
-The screen widget may be sized such that you cannot distinguish between the image ending in *-10* and the one ending in *-11* without the benefit of the tool tip that appears when you hover the mouse for a bit.
-Hopefully this screen snippet clarifies this:
+Then, it is very important to select the *Version* that ends in "*-12*".
+If this version is not the default selection, click the **Change image** link to select it.
+See this screen snippet for guidance:

     <img src="../create050.png" width="1136" height="770" />